-For information about joining the Nebraska Civic Engagement Table, please contact Zack Burgin.
+For information about joining the Nebraska Civic Engagement Table, please complete our Member Application.

 NCET exists to strengthen Nebraska’s nonprofit community through collaboration, training, and leadership development.
 The resources we provide help our member organizations build year-round civic engagement in the communities they serve.
 Our goal is to ensure all Nebraskans’ voices are represented in the policy decisions that affect their lives, and to build leadership among community members and our nonprofit partners.